Dentistry Schools in Pennsylvania

 There are 4 colleges in Pennsylvania that offer dentistry degrees.
 Learn about the most popular 4 below:

-A typical student attending Pitt will pay a net price of $28,758.
-The 3.40% student loan default rate is lower than average.
+Grads earn an average early-career salary of $48,483 after earning their degree at this institution.
+The 2.90% student loan default rate is lower than average.
 Of all the students who attend this school, 78% get financial aid.

 Dentistry Careers in PA